eoghain/Exercisim/README.md

 ## Errors

-* [Grains](swift/grains/Grains.swift) - Thowwing an ErrorType enum with with a message.
+* [Grains](swift/grains/Grains.swift) - Thowing an ErrorType enum with with a message.
 Check [GrainsTest](swift/grains/Grains.swift) for an example of how to catch errors with embedded messages.

 * [QueenAttack](swift/queen-attack.QueenAttack.swift) - Embedding validation logic inside of the ErrorType enum for clean methods that look like:
 ```swift